maloymanna/maloymanna.github.io/content/post/2025-02-15-rise-of-the-chinese-AI-dragons.md

 **Protectionist US tries to hobble China**
 Since ChatGPT went viral and triggered the GenAI race, the demand for Nvidia GPU chips, which was already in short-supply, skyrocketed.
 Prices went up, as did Nvidia's market cap.

-- In addition, the US government passed its [CHIPS Act in 2022](https://en.wikipedia.org/wiki/CHIPS_and_Science_Act), providing massive funding to expact semiconductor fabs and chip production domestically, while prohibiting recipients from expanding semiconductor manufacturing in China and countries deemed to be security threats to the US.
+- In addition, the US government passed its [CHIPS Act in 2022](https://en.wikipedia.org/wiki/CHIPS_and_Science_Act), providing massive funding to expand semiconductor fabs and chip production domestically, while prohibiting recipients from expanding semiconductor manufacturing in China and countries deemed to be security threats to the US.
 - New export controls specifically targeting China were implemented, targeted to restrict China's ability to obtain advanced computing chips
 - As early as 2025, the US further [tightened controls](https://www.reuters.com/technology/artificial-intelligence/us-tightens-its-grip-ai-chip-flows-across-globe-2025-01-13) on the global AI supply chain^.